marian-nmt/marian-examples/transformer/README.md

 Files and scripts in this folder show how to train a Google-style transformer model ([Vaswani et al, 2017](https://arxiv.org/abs/1706.03762)) on WMT-17 (?)
 English-German data.
-The problem-set has been adapted from the original [tensor2tensor](https://github.com/tensorflow/tensor2tensor) repository by Google.
-We reuse their 36,000 common BPE subword units for both languages.
+The problem set has created following the example from the original [tensor2tensor](https://github.com/tensorflow/tensor2tensor) repository by Google.
+It uses 32,000 common BPE units for both languages.
-No back-translationed data was added.

 Assuming four GPUs are available (here 0 1 2 3), execute the command below to run the complete example: